pramsey/pramsey.github.io/_posts/2020-04-17-developer-life.md

 I've become inured to the huge mismatch in "time spent versus code produced", particularly when debugging.
 Spending 8 hours stepping through a debugger to generate a one-line patch is pretty routine.

-But something about the mismatch between my grandious and complex solution (partial retrieval! hash code!) and the final solution (just ask! try the half-measure, see if it's better!) has really gotten on my nerves.
+But something about the mismatch between my grandious and complex solution (partial retrieval! hash code!) and the final solution (just ask! try the half-measure! see if it's better!) has really gotten on my nerves.

 I like the win, but the path was a long and windy one, and PostGIS users have had slower queries than necessary for **years** because I failed to pose my simple question to the people who had an answer.